Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.fluidTagAccept(fluidTag: string)`: Sets the fluid tag that the item accepts, defaults to `tfc:usable_in_ingot_mold`
 - `.capacity(capacity: Supplier<Integer>)`: Sets the mB capacity supplier of the mold, defaults to `() => 100`

-If [TFC Casting with Channels](https://www.curseforge.com/minecraft/mc-mods/tfc-casting-with-channels) is installed, teh following method is available
+If [TFC Casting with Channels](https://www.curseforge.com/minecraft/mc-mods/tfc-casting-with-channels) is installed, the following method is available

 - `.tfcccAllowedInMoldTable(model?: List<string>)`: Allows the mold to be placed in a mold table
     - *Optional 1st parameter*: A list of strings, may be omitted to not automatically generate a model.
 If present, there should be 14 strings each with 14 characters in them.
 See one of the [defaults](https://github.com/lJuanGB/TFCCasting/blob/main/src/main/resources/assets/tfcchannelcasting/models/mold/tfc/ceramic/axe_head_mold.json) for an example of how it should look